aedobbyn/women-chi-ultimate/compile.md

+* Variables collected on a Lickert scale were treated ordinally.
+Otherwise, treated categorically.

 * Categorize teams into
     + a variable `team_type` with three levels: `mixed`, `no_club`, and `womens`.
 All players not on a womens or mixed team are `no_club` (which is a little misleading because this encompasses non-Chicago club teams)
     + a variable `club_or_not` with two levels: `club` and `not_club`